Fulwell bus garage: History

 Fulwell Bus Garage was originally built as a tram depot for London United Tramways in 1902.
 The site formerly formed the southerly part of the Freake Fulwell Park Estate and came on the market following the death of the Dowager Lady Freake in 1901.
 London United Tramways acquired a 99-year lease of the site in April 1902 for a new tram depot.
 This was completed in March 1903, just as new tram routes to Hampton Court Palace started operating.

 The garage had an entrance at each end, in Stanley Road and Wellington Road.
 The shed had 20 tracks under cover but was never used to its full capacity.

+Louis Bruce, Britain's first black Olympian, worked at Fulwell Depot from at least 1906 until circa 1922.

 In 1931 London's first trolleybuses moved in alongside the trams and the last trams left in 1935.
 In 1933 the newly formed London Passenger Transport Board took over London United Tramways.
 Fulwell became London Transport's main trolleybus works making use of some of the space available.
 It was thus one of the last two depots to convert to motor buses on 9 May 1962.

 The amount of work increased after 18 April 1970 when the small Twickenham (AB) garage, near Richmond Bridge, closed.
 In 1986/87 the garage was rebuilt, remaining open throughout.
 Instead of being split along its length, it is now split across its width.

 Fulwell was allocated to the London United subsidiary when London Buses was split up in preparation for privatisation.
 Ninety vehicles were initially allocated to the garage.
 It later became the company's head office.